Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Difficulty chewing or opening your mouth due to pain.

-• Recurring gum infection or tooth decay near the wisdom teeth.
+• Recurring gum infection or tooth decay near the affected tooth.

 • Headaches or jaw stiffness that could be related to pressure from the wisdom teeth.

-• Consultation: A thorough examination, including X-rays, to assess the position of your wisdom teeth.
+• Consultation: A thorough examination, including X-rays, to assess the position of your teeth.

 • Anaesthesia Options: Depending on the complexity of the procedure, your dentist may use local anaesthesia to numb the area, or you may be given general anaesthesia if the extraction is more involved.

-• Surgical Procedure: The extraction can be done in one or more stages, depending on how the wisdom teeth are positioned.
+• Surgical Procedure: The extraction can be done in one or more stages, depending on how it is positioned.

 • Duration: The procedure usually takes about 30 to 60 minutes for a simple extraction, but more complicated cases may take longer.